 Finally, remember that consumers want to act on 11–12% of the direct mail offers they receive.
 Consider adding a follow-up message for those who loved your offer but accidentally swept it into the recycling bin.
 Treat your postcards as elements of a larger online/offline marketing campaign, and you might easily bump your conversion rate into the double digits.
 (Which tracks with the results of real-world automated direct mail campaigns I’ve seen recently.)

 Now let’s talk details.
 How exactly do you set up an integrated digital/direct mail campaign?

-Landing pages can play into your automated direct mail campaign in several ways.
+post-click landing pages can play into your automated direct mail campaign in several ways.
 Here are a few examples to get the wheels turning.